picop-rd/benchmark/reduction/README.md

 # Resource Reduction
-You can measure the number of containers under load and autoscaled, and compare resource consumption with and without shared microservices using PiCoP.
+You can measure the number of containers, CPU, Memory, and response time under load and autoscaled, and compare resource consumption with and without shared microservices using PiCoP.

 # Preparation
 [Common Steps](../docs/common.md)